Developer docs / Secrets & BYOK

 Reading values

 One read API: config.get(key, opts?).
-Walks user → project → account → manifest default server-side and returns the first hit.
-The raw value never enters template code unless the secret is project-tier with expose = true.
+Walks project value → granted vault value → [[config]] default server-side and returns the first hit.
+The raw value never enters template code unless the declaration sets expose = true.

 import { config, ai } from 'hatchable';